Kwangyun/Kwangyun.github.io/_posts/2023-06-15-File-Upload.md

 ### Security-High-Level
 ![](/assets/upload/high.png)

  In the `Security-High-Level module`, the code ensures that the file extension matches a certain format.
-However, the tester bypassed this defense mechanism by making use of Burp Suite alongside local File Inclusion Vulnerability (LFI) and Path Traversal attacks.
+However, the tester bypassed this defense mechanism by extension chaining attack alongside local File Inclusion Vulnerability (LFI) and Path Traversal attacks.
 First, the code retrieves the original name of the uploaded file.
  ```bash
   `$uploaded_name = $_FILES['uploaded']['name'];`